Trial purpose

 Conditions

-This trial is treating patients with acute myeloid leukaemia in first complete remission after intensive chemotherapy
+This trial is treating people with acute myeloid leukaemia in first complete remission after intensive chemotherapy

 Eligibility